 They say that time is money, and wasted time can cost you.
 Likewise, there are plenty of savings opportunities out there but most of them require time and effort.
-So is it worth it for you to make that effort?
+Time vs money, the age-old question So is it worth it for you to make that effort for your budget?

 Coupon clipping is a great way to save on groceries and household items, but it takes some time.
 Maybe you can save 50 cents when you buy 2 bags of frozen broccoli, but what if it takes you a half hour to find that coupon?
 Is it worth your time?
 This is the question everyone needs to ask themselves.